opennextjs/opennextjs-aws/README.md

 1. Amplify's implementation is closed-source.
 Bug fixes often take much longer to get fixed as you have to go through AWS support.
 And you are likely to encounter more quirks when hosting Next.js anywhere but Vercel.

+## Acknowledgements

+We are especially grateful for the projects that inspired OpenNext and the amazing tools and libraries that have been developed by the community:

+- [nextjs-lambda](https://github.com/sladg/nextjs-lambda) by [Jan](https://github.com/sladg) for serving as inspiration for packaging Next.js's standalone output to Lambda.
+- [CDK NextJS](https://github.com/jetbridge/cdk-nextjs/) by [JetBridge](https://github.com/jetbridge) for its contribution to the deployment architecture of a Next.js application on AWS.
+- [serverless-http](https://github.com/dougmoscrop/serverless-http) by [Doug Moscrop](https://github.com/dougmoscrop) for developing an excellent library for transforming AWS Lambda events and responses.
+- [serverless-nextjs](https://github.com/serverless-nextjs/serverless-next.js) by [Serverless Framework](https://github.com/serverless) for paving the way for serverless Next.js applications on AWS.

+Special shoutout to [@khuezy](https://github.com/khuezy) for his outstanding contributions to the project.

 ---

 Maintained by [SST](https://sst.dev).
 Join our community: [Discord](https://sst.dev/discord) | [YouTube](https://www.youtube.com/c/sst-dev) | [Twitter](https://twitter.com/SST_dev)